Make your website more accessible for a diverse range of visitors such as those using screen readers, magnifiers, etc.

 What is the user experience like?

-By default, the Skip Navigation element inherits the color setting from Global Design > Global Colors > Spot colors > Primary Spot color 3.
+By default, the Skip to content element inherits the color setting from Global Design > Global Colors > Spot colors > Primary Spot color 3.

-You can style the Skip Navigation element through Global Design > Accessibility design > Skip navigation.
+You can style the Skip to content element through Global Design > Accessibility design > Skip to content.

 From there you can modify the text, background and border styling on the element.